-F. EXPLAIN THE

-DEVIATIONS FROM TYPICAL

-COST RANGES (WHERE

-APPLICABLE):

-Labor costs in the Central African Republic are slightly lower than in other countries of the region, most of them oil exporting countries.
+F. EXPLAIN THE DEVIATIONS FROM TYPICAL COST RANGES (WHERE APPLICABLE): Labor costs in São Tomé and Príncipe are slightly lower than in other countries of the region, most of them oil exporting countries.
 However travel costs are much higher than to other countries.
-Central African Republic has been able to provide limited co-financing for the project and without the needed GEF support the country will not be able to update their NIPs as mandated by the SC COP.
+São Tomé and Príncipe has been able to provide limited co-financing for the project and without the needed GEF support São Tomé and Príncipe will not be able to update their NIPs as mandated by the SC COP.
 This will greatly delay related aspects such as national awareness, training and capacity building on core issues related to POPs management.
 Adequate funding for the EA needs to be in place in order to undertake qualitative assessments of existing data, new data and gaps, which in turn will provide the necessary basis for decision-makers to delegate the national approach to eliminating and reducing POPs releases into the environment.
-The GEF grant of \$190,000 USD is requested for the EA, in order to guarantee that the reviewed and updated NIP is of appropriate quality (to guide future activities) and further, to support its sustainability by building robust capacities to manage POPs chemicals and to meet the recommendations and requirements set out in the Stockholm Convention.
+The GEF grant of \$170,000 USD is requested for the EA, in order to guarantee that the reviewed and updated NIP is of appropriate quality (to guide future activities) and further, to support its sustainability by building robust capacities to manage POPs chemicals and to meet the recommendations and requirements set out in the Stockholm Convention. -- --